theroshanron/Agile-SD/JIRA/Terms&Concepts.md

 - Swimlanes shows to whom the issue is assigned
 - We can save few quick filters for board as well from board settings
 - We can edit the card layout like color palette

+### Creating a kanban board
+- Click on projects and click on the left side to create a kanban board
+- Click on Kanban board
+    - Board from an exisitng project or existing saved filter
+    - Add the board name
+    - Choose the project and location of the board